 Immediately after the first recognition test, participants in the feedback-commission condition will receive inaccurate summary feedback claiming that they made several mistakes in the test, misidentifying as ‘old’ several scenes that were not seen in Session 1.
 Participants in the omission error condition will receive inaccurate summary feedback claiming that they have made several mistakes in the test, misidentifying as ‘new’ several scenes that were actually seen in Session 1.
 Although the majority of participants will make both commission and omission errors, consistent with the manipulation during the first test, in each condition, they will only receive feedback focusing on one type of error.
 Moreover, irrespective of their actual performance, they will be led to believe that they have made more commission/omission errors than the average participant.
 Accompanying the feedback, we will add general descriptions of memory distrust (similar to Dudek & Polczyk, 2023) to increase the credibility of the feedback (see Appendices - Feedback Script).
-They will further be reminded that participants who ranked in the top 10% of scorers in terms of accuracy in the second memory task will receive an additional monetary bonus ($1), and that it is important to take the memory tasks seriously.
+They will further be reminded that participants who ranked in the top 10% of scorers in terms of accuracy in the second memory task will receive an additional monetary bonus ($3), and that it is important to take the memory tasks seriously.
 The feedback page will automatically turn over after 1 minute.
 For participants in the no-feedback condition, they will be given an instruction stating that this is a 1-minute break between tests and will be reminded of the monetary bonus for top performers, after which the second test will commence.
 Half of the participants in each condition will complete the manipulation checks before the second test.

 Then participants will complete the second recognition task, in which their memory for the remaining block will be tested.
 All the measures are the same as the first recognition task with no feedback.
 After the memory tasks, the other half of the participants in each condition will complete the manipulation checks.
-Finally, all participants will answer five funnelling questions: 1) “To what extent did you find the experiment procedures difficult to understand?”
-(1 = not difficult at all, to 7 = very difficult); 2) “When completing this study, how seriously did you take answering the questions with care?
-(You answer will not affect your payment for the experiment)” (1 = not serious at all, to 5 = very serious); 3) “Have you seen the materials of this experiment before in other studies” (Yes or No); 4) “What do you think is the purpose of the experiment?”
-(Open-ended); 5) “Did you notice any errors in the experiment or do you have any suggestions to improve the experiment?”
+Finally, all participants will answer six funnelling questions: 1) “To what extent did you take into account your tendency to have memory errors while making recognition judgments in the second memory task?”
+(1 = not at all, to 7 = very much); 2) “To what extent did you find the experiment procedures difficult to understand?”
+(1 = not difficult at all, to 7 = very difficult); 3) “When completing this study, how seriously did you take answering the questions with care?
+(You answer will not affect your payment for the experiment)” (1 = not serious at all, to 5 = very serious); 4) “Have you seen the materials of this experiment before in other studies” (Yes or No); 5) “What do you think is the purpose of the experiment?”
+(Open-ended); 6) “Did you notice any errors in the experiment or do you have any suggestions to improve the experiment?”
 (Open-ended).

 [Session 2 Qualtrics for reviewers: https://maastrichtuniversity.eu.qualtrics.com/jfe/form/SV_6VY2oMi7t9Fw58i]